Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 For this assignment, you should implement the method called getColumnVal()

-and returns the value of the n
+that takes an index n and returns the value of the nth column in

 the tuple on which the iterator is currently positioned.
 To do so, it